Freight Auditing Information » What is Freight Bill Auditing?

 Freight auditing involves closely examining your freight bills, invoices and receipts for any errors that caused you to spend more than what you owed to the shipping company.
-It is surprisingly common for invoices to be loaded with errors that cost the shipper more than what they had originally agreed upon with their carrier.
+It is surprisingly common for invoices to be loaded with errors that cost the shipper more than their original agreement with their carrier.
 These errors can lead to substantial losses over time and can be difficult to discover without a professional auditor on hand.

-An auditor finds these errors on your invoices and prepares the process of reclaiming the money that you overpaid.
-Goodman-Reichwald-Dodge is a freight bill auditor and claims settlement company.
+An auditor finds these errors on your invoices and prepares the claim settlement process to get you back the money that you overpaid.
+Goodman-Reichwald-Dodge is a freight bill auditor and claims settlement company, and we've been in the auditing business since 1947.
 We handle all interactions with the carrier and make sure that you’re reimbursed in a reasonable timeframe.
 We also keep records of every claim we file and their status, available for review at any time.

 Shipping costs are constantly changing based on a variety of factors.
 Gas prices, tax rates, time windows and unforeseen complications can heavily affect the cost of a shipment from one month to the next.
 With so many different aspects to keep track of, it becomes really easy to miss some details that would save the shipper a lot of money - details that would never be discovered without the help of a freight auditor.